 In this article, we’ll be discussing the major impacts of SECURE 2.0, with a focus on the new provisions that retirement plan advisors should pay closer attention to as they seek to grow their business in the new year.

-The following SECURE 2.0 highlights may increase the number of employers interested in offering a retirement plan and the number of employees who participate in them.
+The following SECURE 2.0 highlights may increase the number of employers interested in offering a retirement plan and the number of employees who participate in it.
 It may also bolster the case that retirement plan advisors pitch to prospective clients in advising them to start their first retirement plan.

 SECURE 2.0 has introduced a tax credit for employers to offer a defined contribution plan.
 Employers with less than 50 employees can receive a startup credit of 100% of administrative expenses up to $5,000 per year for three years.
-Employers can also receive an additional credit equal to the amount contributed by the employer on behalf of non-highly compensated employees up to $1,000 per employee.
+Employers can also receive an additional credit equal to the amount contributed by the employer on behalf of non-highly compensated employees, up to $1,000 per employee.
 The full credit is available to employers with 50 or fewer employees, phasing out for employers with more than 100 employees.
 Employers can also offer small incentives, like a gift card, to further encourage participation in the plan.
 The Act also expands the opportunity for part-time employees to participate.

 SECURE 2.0 requires that new defined contribution plans automatically enroll employees once they become eligible to participate in the employer’s retirement plan.
 Affected employees would begin their enrollment with a 3% pre-tax contribution that gradually increases by 1% each year, up to at least 10% but not more than 15% of the employee's earnings.
-Existing retirement plans do not have to meet these requirements and there may be additional exemptions for businesses with 10 or fewer employees, those in business for less than three years, church plans, and government plans.
+Existing retirement plans do not have to meet these requirements, and there may be additional exemptions for businesses with 10 or fewer employees, those in business for less than three years, church plans, and government plans.

 Not only does SECURE 2.0 seek to increase the number of employers offering a retirement plan, it also enables employers to incorporate new savings-related offerings into their overall employee benefits packages.
 For retirement plan advisors looking to expand their practice in 2023, these SECURE 2.0 changes offer an opportunity to create new business with existing clients and further support their financial benefits and retention strategies.